-Yes, it is safe as long as you use proper precautions, cleaning a bathtub with bleach is safe.
+Yes, it is safe as long as you use proper precautions, using bleach to clean a bathtub is safe.
 It’s advisable to wear gloves when handling bleach as well as eye protection and a mask.
 Open windows to air out the bathroom while cleaning, and only leave the bleach on your bathtub’s surface for 6-10 minutes.

 I like to use a sponge instead of a spray bottle because I can better control where the bleach goes, which means it’s less likely to get on my clothes or my skin.

 If you are cleaning with small children or pets nearby, make sure you dispose of the bleach and water solution in your mop bucket as soon as you’re finished cleaning.
 Keep all young children and pets out of the bathroom when cleaning with bleach to avoid any potential accidents.

 Lastly, remember not to mix bleach with ammonia or any other cleaner to avoid creating toxic fumes.

 Do you need to rinse your bathtub after cleaning with bleach?

 Yes, refer back to step #5!
 Rinsing your bathtub with water and drying off your tub surface with paper towels or microfiber cloth is the final step when cleaning your bathtub using bleach.
 It’s important to complete all the steps on this list to ensure you properly clean your bathtub with bleach and avoid damaging it.